roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  As she lay back and tried to go back to sleep, Cori reflected on how much she was changing.
 It wasn't just because she could have an orgasm without a man's touch, but because she was acting and thinking differently, more clearly, more confidently, Cori realized that she was becoming more independent.
 She found herself wanting to be bolder, to try new things, to see what she could really do, not only with her body, but with her mind as well.
 Any man who didn't respect her mind would be cast aside, much like Norm.
 Any man who realized that she was more than T and A would be the recipient of all the amazing gifts she had to offer.

  Suddenly, she felt like she had millions of options.
 She had assumed she'd go back to Georgia when she left her.
 Obviously, she missed her boys very much and would be happy to be back there.
 But part of her wanted to see what else was out there.
 What else could she do?
 She thought about going back to school.
 Or what about getting an office job, maybe with an advertising firm?
 Or what about starting her own business?
 Maybe a restaurant or a clothing store?
 Her mind was still racing when the sun came up.
 She got out bed, ready to tackle the day, focused on getting the job done over these next few days and then getting on with her life.
-Report_Story #1